 A scalar field is a representation of a 2-D array of numbers, using colors to represent the numerical values, sometimes referred to as a heat map.
-The values can be represented using a single, discrete color over a grid or as a continuous, smoothed surface (i.e, 2D interpolation).
+The values can be represented using discrete colors as a continuous, smoothed surface (i.e, 2D interpolation).

 Here, the ‘x’ and ‘Amount’ columns are the same, but y is replaced with a text column called ‘Group’.

-The axis style now show as categorical (tick marks between categories) and the ‘A’ data is in the first y location.
+The axis style now shows as categorical (tick marks between categories) and the ‘A’ data is in the first y location.

 The Layout menu has several options for specifying the (x, y) locations.

 The default Layout of the data is ‘Flattened’.
 Input data for Cartesian or Rectilinear grid types.